Sadrita404/HACK-DATE/README.md

 4. **Push** to the Branch (`git push origin feature/AmazingFeature`)
 5. **Open a Pull Request**

 I will gladly review your changes and merge them into the project.
-Thank you for helping make this website even better! ✨
+Thank you for helping make this app even better!

 <a href="https://hackclub.com/"><img style="position: absolute; top: 0; left: 10px; border: 0; width: 256px; z-index: 999;" src="https://assets.hackclub.com/flag-orpheus-left.svg" alt="Hack Club"/></a>